 Looking for the best Italian restaurants in Antwerp?
 Aching for a tasty plate of pasta, an exceptional pizza or a traditional dish by la mamma?
 Trot Op! explored the scene for you and came back with eight authentic Italian restaurants.

-Don’t trust anyone who doesn’t like Italian food.
-It’s a somewhat arbitrary rule, but I stick with it.
+I don’t trust anyone who doesn’t like Italian food.
+It’s a somewhat arbitrary rule, but I stick to it.
 The Italian kitchen is one of the most loved on the planet, and one of my personal favourites as well.
 Italians take their cuisine very seriously.
-When you mess with one of their culinary classics as an outsider – by throwing pineapple on a perfectly good pizza like some slack jawed yokel for example – you better sleep with one eye open.
-“Tasty meal” you’ll say, without thinking much of it.
+When you’re an outsider messing with one of their culinary classics – by throwing pineapple on a perfectly good pizza like some yokel for example – you better sleep with one eye open.
+“Tasty bite” you’ll say, without thinking much of it.
 Until suddenly four surprisingly well-dressed individuals come drag you from your house into an Alfa Romeo with tinted windows – you and your stupid Italian herbs shaker from Aldi – and you simply disappear.
-Your body will never be found and dear old mum will have to mourn next to an empty casket.
+Your body will never be found and your dear old mum will have to mourn next to an empty casket.
 That’ll teach you.

 The 12 best Italian restaurants in Antwerp

 This is exactly why I decided to play it safe this time.
 Only restaurants with certified Italians in the kitchen, who were suggested by their colleagues, made it to the list.
 So no Italian-Belgian fusion stuff, no spaghetti bolognese cooked by Fat Rita from the Roadside Inn and to the regret of every student in Antwerp no Da Giovanni either – which I personally find quite decent by the way.
 What you will find here, are eight authentic Italian restaurants in Antwerp often somewhat less known by the general public: from simple and traditional to hip with a modern twist.
 Mamma Mia, enjoy the read!